jeremyf/take-on-development/chapters/git.md

 At the time I didn’t have test coverage for that particular behavior.

 I patched the error, answered my managers question, and had an automated test that I could drop into my repository to make sure I didn’t reintroduce that behavior.

+## Git Immersion

+@TODO - go through gitimmersion to speak authoritively

+> "Git immersion is a guided tour that walks through the fundamentals of git, inspired by the premise that to know a thing is to do it." - *[gitimmersion.com](http://gitimmersion.com/)*